guyathomas/elden-ring-weapon-calculator/README.md

 Elden Ring Reforged support uses data from the [Elden Ring Reforged](https://www.nexusmods.com/eldenring/mods/541) mod provided by [ivi](https://github.com/ividyon) from the ERR team.

 The Convergence Mod support uses data extracted from [The Convergence Mod](https://www.nexusmods.com/eldenring/mods/3419) public alpha on Nexus Mods.

+## TODO

+Features

+- [ ] Sticky Table Headers
+- [ ] Copy Stats to optimized stats to Main Calculator
+- [ ] Add Armour Solving
+- [ ] Add modifiers ( Armour bonuses, buffs, etc... )

+Bugs

+- [ ] Effective only toggle is showing and hiding rows in the solver row.
+It should not hide any unless the minimum attributes can not be met
+- [ ] All status effects are showing in the status column, even when only some have values
+- [ ] "Optimal SP Attributes" is getting calculated for Weapons
+- [ ] Incant scaling does not include base scaling factor of 100 correctly.
+Need "base" to be a component of the melee or spell aspects respectively.

+Cleanup

+- [ ] Consolidate calculators & test calculators.
+Deprecate the old calculator.